• snuck •

 Notes: One of the standard assumptions of linguistics is that irregular forms tend to become regular.
-So, what once was dive : dove is becoming dive : dived, hang : hung is becoming hang : hanged, while help : holp has long since changed to help : helped.
+So, what once was dive : dove is becoming dive : dived, hang : hung is becoming hang : hanged, while help : holp, which my grandmother used regularly, has long since changed to help : helped.
 (For more on language change, read Dr. Goodword's latest article on the Reference Shelf.)

 Word History: Today's (more or less) Good Word reflects a usage limited to the US, according to the Oxford English Dictionary.
 The basic form, sneak, seems to be an English original that descended from Old English snícan, possibly borrowed from Old Norse sníkja, which is snike in Modern Norwegian.
 The root is clearly related to snake and, probably, to snail.
 Beyond this, little is known about its history.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!